Hetalbenvirani/seng637-a2/Assignment2.md

 ## 4.2 LAB REPORT (20%)

-To be consistent, please use the template Word file [“Assignment2-ReportTemplate.md”](Assignment2-ReportTemplate.md) provided in the reopsitory.
+To be consistent, please use the template file [“Assignment2-ReportTemplate.md”](Assignment2-ReportTemplate.md) provided in the reopsitory.

 | Marking scheme                                                                                                                                                                                                                                                                                                                                                                                                                                                        |     |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- |